nickjbrowning/cscs-docs/docs/software/uenv.md

 By default, uenv can be pulled by all users on a system, with no restrictions.

-Some uenv are not available to all users, for example the `vasp` images are only available for users with a VASP license, who are added to the `vasp` group once then have provided CSCS with a copy of their license.
+Some uenv are not available to all users, for example the `vasp` images are only available for users with a [VASP][ref-uenv-vasp] license, who are added to the `vasp` group once then have provided CSCS with a copy of their license.

 To be able to pull such images a token that authorizes access must be provided.
 Tokens are created by CSCS, and stored on SCRATCH in a file that only users who have access to the software can read.